-Almost 94% of the population are white.
-Airdrie is also home to many visible ethnic groups, including South Asians, Chinese, Latin Americans, Arabs, Koreans and Japanese.
+Almost 94% of the population is white.
+Airdrie is also home to many visible ethnic groups, including South Asians, Chinese, Latin Americans, Arabs, Koreans, and Japanese.
 In all, the minority population makes up 3.1% of the total population.
 Three percent of the population are aborigines.

 English is spoken by at least 93% of the population, with some of the population using French as well.

 The median age of the population in Airdrie is approximately 32.4 years of age.

 In terms of population growth, the city has seen steady growth throughout the years, only recording losses on the official census in the years between 1911 and 1916 and again between 1936 and 1941.
 Since then, the city has seen double-digit growth between each census, even growing almost 500% between 1976 and 1981.
 Between 2015 and 2016, the city grew by 5.4%.
 The average growth rate over the last five years is 7.48%, showing that steady growth will likely continue.